ZavenGaloyan/Unit-3/Project_3.md

 | Edit function               | Unit test        | 1.
 Press on one of the box in front of a diary in the TableScreen 2.
 Press open/edit button 3.
 Change some contents  4.
 Press save change           | The new content will be updated to the table which also change the last_update column and average word count                                                                                                                                                                                                                                                                                                                                        |
 | Python Code Review          | Code Review      | Check the main_ORM.py and database_model.py file for: 1.
 Variable names 2.
 Comment 3.
 Repetition                                                    | The variable name and comment help the user to understand the functionality of the code The code should be easy to follow and not too complicated to understand with no repetition.                                                                                                                                                                                                                                                                 |

 **Table 1** Test plan for tester to follow to test the application.
+There are 3 different types of tests presented in the test plan which are unit test(to test one part of the program), integration test(to test the cooperation of different parts) and code review(to check the quality of code).
+In addition, description, input(step to follow) and expected output are also presented in the table for user to follow and knnow what to expect from each test.
 ## Record of Task

 |    | Planned Action                                        | Planned Outcome                                                                            | Time Estimate | Target Completion | Criteria |